Azure/Embarrassingly-Parallel-Image-Classification/README.md

 <img src="./img/middlesex/20655.png"/>
 <img src="./img/middlesex/33308.png"/>

-General trends in development were also visualized at the county level:
+Development could also visualized and quantified at the county level.
+In the figure below, regions classified as developed land are represented by red pixels, cultivated land by white pixels, and undeveloped land by green pixels.

 <img src="./img/middlesex/true_and_predicted_labels_smoothened.png"/>

+The predicted land classes largely matched the true 2011 labels.
+Unfortunately, noisy year-to-year variation (likely reflecting differences in coloration and vegetation) were too large in magnitude to quantify general trends in development.

-For more information on this application, please see the [Middlesex County Land Use Prediction](./land_use_prediction.md) page.
+For more information on inferring recent land development with our trained DNNs, please see the [Middlesex County Land Use Prediction](./land_use_prediction.md) page.

 ## Contributing and Adapting